Ackara/Mockaroo.NET/README.md

 }]
 ```

-If Lorem Ipsum text not to your liking, you can fine-tune the data returned using the following.
+If Lorem Ipsum text is not to your liking, you can fine-tune the data returned using the following.

 ```csharp
 var schema = new Schema<Employee>();